zeek/zeek-osquery/README.md

 3. **Using LoggerPluging**
     * Osquery calls the logger-plugin to log the results of a query, (including/exclusively?) the [results of scheduled queries](https://github.com/facebook/osquery/blob/master/osquery/dispatcher/scheduler.cpp#L79).
 The logger-plugin sends each result row as an event back to the respective bro.
-    * An result row can be mapped to a specific SQL schedule query, and the respective Bro that subscribed to this query.
+    * A result row can be mapped to a specific SQL schedule query, and the respective Bro that subscribed to this query.
+    * To be able to parse the serialized log string, the run flag `--log_result_events=0` must be set.

 4. **Using one Broker Endpoint**
      * Extension (receiving new queries from Bros) and logger-plugin (sending out query results) run in the same process, so we can easily share the same broker endpoint for these reasons.

 5. **Handling Osquery Events**
-    * The logger-plugin currently receive also results from the event-tables according to the regular schedule.
+    * The logger-plugin currently receives also results from the event-tables according to the regular schedule.
     * TODO:
         * The logger-plugin can also request to be directly invoked when an [event](https://github.com/facebook/osquery/blob/master/osquery/logger/logger.cpp#L421) occurs.
         * This seems to be independent from the scheduled queries.
 Hence, we would have to manually match such reported events against the queries we received from bro